Please note that Tapas no longer supports Internet Explorer.

 A hand on Kyle’s shoulder startled him awake.
 For the second time that week, he had dozed off in the teachers’ lounge while trying to catch up on his work.
 “Sorry, I had a hard time getting to sleep last night.”

 Still, even with all that weighing on him, he felt himself nodding off again.
 And he knew he was asleep when the dream started.
-It was the only dream he had anymore.
+It was the only dream he’d had for the last four years.
 About the night he had become Ryka’s host.

 He was lying in bed, staring at the ceiling and praying for sleep, for an end to his misery - and maybe a beginning to someone else’s - when a blinding flash of red light made him sit up, gasping.
-Hovering at the foot of his bed was Ryka, as he had first appeared to Kyle.
+Seated at the foot of his bed was Ryka, as he had first appeared to Kyle.
 And Kyle felt his jaw drop.
 If he had still been a child, they could almost have been twins.
-Except of course for the long hair, pointed ears, forked tongue, wings, horns and tail.
+Except of course for the pointed ears, forked tongue, wings, horns, and tail.
 The resemblance to Kyle’s ten-year-old self was otherwise uncanny.

 “I have nowhere to go,” the imp had told him, its huge, innocent eyes glistening with unshed tears.
 It hadn’t even bothered Kyle that those eyes were far from human, with bright red irises and narrow, cat-like pupils.

 Kyle had a soft spot for kids.
-It was the reason he had become a teacher.
-Thinking it was all a dream, he had offered to let the creature stay with him.
+This one may have been a little unusual, but how could he say “no?”
+Thinking this was all a dream, he had offered to let the creature stay with him.
 “I have an extra room.”

 “I need a body.”